Hughes-Hunter baronets

 The Hughes-Hunter Baronetcy, of Plas Coch (Plâs Côch) in the Parish of Llanedwen in the County of Anglesey, was a title in the Baronetage of the United Kingdom.

-It was created on 5 December 1906 for Colonel Charles Hughes-Hunter, a deputy lieutenant, Justice of the peace and fellow of the Royal Society of Edinburgh.
-Born Charles Hunter, he married Sarah Elizabeth, daughter and heiress of William Bulkeley Hughes, and assumed in 1904 by royal license the additional surname of Hughes.
-The title became extinct on the death of the second Baronet in 1951.
+It was created on 5 December 1906 for the landowner Colonel Charles Hughes-Hunter, a deputy lieutenant, Justice of the peace and fellow of the Royal Society of Edinburgh.
+Born Charles Hunter, he married in 1876 Sarah Elizabeth Hughes, daughter and heiress of William Bulkeley Hughes.
+He assumed in 1904 by royal license the additional surname of Hughes.

+The title became extinct on the death of the 2nd Baronet in 1951.